vue-vine/vue-vine/packages/docs/specification/macros.md

 Define a component prop. it's inspired from [Vue Macros](https://vue-macros.sxzz.moe/macros/define-prop.html), but with some differences:

-- For props doesn't need a default value, you must pass a type argument to it.
+- You must give a type argument to specify the type of the prop, or you must provide a default value.
 - `vineProp`'s first parameter is the prop's validator, it's optional.

 ```vue-vine